HRAF-Research/hraf-middleware/README.md

 * Written a 1-page technical self-assessment highlighting core strengths in async safety design, current growth areas, and unclear concepts.
 * Proposed a specific Week 13–14 learning plan to deepen ROS 2 native packaging and dynamic URDF collision modeling skills.
 * Outlined independent HRAF task ownership goals for the upcoming research sprint.

+## Day 5: Final deliverables
+* Appeared for the final internship evaluation examination and completed formal assessment requirements.
+* Conducted a comprehensive review and finalized all project deliverables, documentation, and codebase artifacts for official submission.